phoenixframework/phoenix/guides/testing/testing.md

 Now that we have made this module a case template, we can define callbacks that are invoked on certain occasions.
 The `using` callback defines code to be injected on every module that calls `use HelloWeb.ConnCase`.
 In this case, it starts by setting the `@endpoint` module attribute with the name of our endpoint.

-Next, it wires up `:verified_routes` to allow use to use `~p` based paths in our test just like we do in the rest of our application to easily generate paths and URLs in our tests.
+Next, it wires up `:verified_routes` to allow us to use `~p` based paths in our test just like we do in the rest of our application to easily generate paths and URLs in our tests.

 Finally, we import [`Plug.Conn`](https://hexdocs.pm/plug/Plug.Conn.html), so all of the connection helpers available in controllers are also available in tests, and then imports [`Phoenix.ConnTest`](https://hexdocs.pm/phoenix/Phoenix.ConnTest.html).
 You can consult these modules to learn all functionality available.

 Then our case template defines a `setup` block.
 The `setup` block will be called before test.
-Most of the setup block is on setting up the SQL Sandbox, which we will talk about it later.
+Most of the setup block is on setting up the SQL Sandbox, which we will talk about later.
 In the last line of the `setup` block, we will find this:

 ```elixir
 {:ok, conn: Phoenix.ConnTest.build_conn()}